emilianavt/VSeeFaceManual/README.md

 Note that re-exporting a VRM will not work to for properly normalizing the model.
 Instead the original model (usually FBX) has to be exported with the correct options set.

+#### My model is twitching sometimes?

+If you have the fixed hips option enabled in the advanced option, try turning it off.
+If this helps, you can try the option to disable vertical head movement for a similar effect.
+If it doesn't help, try turning up the smoothing, make sure that your room is brightly lit and try different camera settings.

 #### <a name="blendshape-normals"></a>I converted my model to VRM format, but when I blink, my mouth moves or I activate an expressions, it looks weird and the shadows shift?

 Make sure to set "Blendshape Normals" to "None" on the FBX when you import it into Unity and before you export your VRM.
 That should prevent        this issue.